 With the FamZoo prepaid card, you can create parent and child roles with cards that limit access and functionality.
 You can transfer money between cards and create automatic recurring transfers from one card to another, say for a weekly or monthly allowance.
 There’s a feature to tie chores and jobs to rewards or penalties and parents can lock and unlock cards for fraud protection or to control card access.

 There are no reload fees for direct deposit.
-FamZoo doesn’t charge reload fees for cash reloads, but some providers may charge a fee.
+FamZoo doesn’t charge reload fees for cash reloads, but they may incur a fee of $4.95 due to providers.
 Transfers between cards are free and instant.
 Pay no fees on purchases or with in-network ATM withdrawals.

 What we don't like: You must have a paid FamZoo subscription, which is $5.99 per month (although it's less if you pay your subscription in advance).